Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Loss of blood

-Decreased filling of right heart.
+Decreased filling of the right heart.

 Decreased filling of the pulmonary vasculature

-Decreased filling of left atrium and ventricle
+Decreased filling of the left atrium and ventricle

 Decrease in stroke volume.